 Are you concerned about the security of your WordPress sites?
-Do you think that WordFence should be part of your stack?
+Do you think that WordFence should be part of your WordPress stack?

 These are my thoughts about the WordFence plugin.